antleaf/doapr/webroot/content/repositories/open-anthropology-research-repository.md

 text_embargo: No, only if the publisher imposes an embargo period
 time_submission_to_posting: Within 7 business days
 repository_url: https://www.openanthroresearch.org/
+user_committees: |-
-user_committees: 'The editorial board will be composed of volunteers and strives to represent the diversity of the field of anthropology, as well as speak to its variety of subfields.
-There is also an Advisory Group : https://www.openanthroresearch.org/advisorygroup    If you are interested in joining the OARR editorial board and reviewing submissions, please send an email to pubs@americananthro.org that includes a copy of your CV as well as what subfields and languages in which you are comfortable reviewing.'
+  The editorial board will be composed of volunteers and strives to represent the diversity of the field of anthropology, as well as speak to its variety of subfields.
+There is also an Advisory Group : https://www.openanthroresearch.org/advisorygroup.

+  If you are interested in joining the OARR editorial board and reviewing submissions, please send an email to pubs@americananthro.org that includes a copy of your CV as well as what subfields and languages in which you are comfortable reviewing.
 versioning_policy: Accepts new version.
 All version are archieved and visible for readers.
 who_can_deposit: Anyone can post on the platform.
 Only an account is required ( The